-Under the TALF, the Federal Reserve Bank of New York will provide non-recourse funding to any eligible borrower owning eligible collateral.
-On a fixed day each month, borrowers will be able to request one or more three-year TALF loans.
+Under the TALF, the New York Fed will provide non-recourse funding to any eligible borrower owning eligible collateral.
+On fixed days each month, borrowers will be able to request one or more three-year or, in certain cases, five-year TALF loans.
 Loan proceeds will be disbursed to the borrower, contingent on receipt by the New York Fed's custodian bank (custodian) of the eligible collateral, an administrative fee, and margin, if applicable.
 As the loan is non-recourse, if the borrower does not repay the loan, the New York Fed will enforce its rights in the collateral and sell the collateral to a special purpose vehicle (SPV) established specifically for the purpose of managing such assets.
 The New York Fed has published a Master Loan and Security Agreement (MLSA), which provides further details on the terms that will apply to borrowings under the TALF.
 The TALF loan is non-recourse except for breaches of representations, warranties and covenants, as further specified in the MLSA.